 Being convicted or even just arrested for a violent crime can have lasting effects on your life and freedom.
 A conviction for a violent offense could cause a person to lose their right to vote or own a firearm.
 A felony conviction could stay on your permanent record for ever.
+Contact our Violent crime attorney in Illinois to make sure that doesn’t happen.

 Violent crimes are offenses which involve a violent act against a person, or put someone in the position to be subjected to violence.
 Many times, victims of violent crimes have been hurt, but injury is not an element of the offense in all circumstances.

 While this is troubling information for persons charged with violent crimes and their friends and family, there is still hope.
 The MacNeil Firm has extensive experience and success in representing people accused of violent crimes.
 The violent crime defense attorneys at the MacNeil Firm have many proven strategies and techniques to use in your defense, and eliminate or minimize the effects on your life.
+Call our Criminal Defense attorney in Illinois to discuss your case.

 Some examples of violent crimes that the MacNeil Firm has successfully defended include, but are not limited to: